 - If you do not have a whole chicken, you can use chicken parts.
 The soup will taste the best if you use bone-in chicken parts.
 The bone broth is what adds to the flavor.

-- You can use fresh herbs or dried.
+- You can use fresh or dried herbs.

-- I like to add a small rutabaga sometimes for a flavor boost.
-It is totally optional but if you try this, peel the rutabaga first.
+- I like to add a small rutabaga or turnip sometimes for a flavor boost.
+It is totally optional, but if you try this, peel the rutabaga first.

 - This chicken soup is even better the next day.